-However, at a certain point such benefits diminish and cognitive overload can decrease political engagement.
+However, scholars note that these household management roles, associated with adulthood, are likely to have different effects for men and women (Ferrín et al., 2019).
+As discussed above, becoming a parent and parenting small children especially tends to reduce women but not men's engagement.
+I argue that one reason for these observed differences could be that taking on most, or all, of the work to manage a family and household brings negative consequences.
+At a certain point the benefits associated with household management - increased skills, efficacy, networks, awareness - diminish and cognitive overload can decrease political engagement.
 High levels of mental load can "crowd out" cognitive space for other activities, including but not limited to engaging with political life.
-The notion of "bounded rationality" holds that individuals have only limited knowledge and computational capacity, and therefore must be selective in searching for information (Simon 1956).
-Similarly, cognitive load theory suggests that humans have finite working memory, and so there are constraints on how much new information individuals can register and use in conscious activities (Miller 1956).
-The mental load, as one form of cognitive fatigue, could reduce the desire to acquire new information - particularly if politics is considered a hobby or leisure activity (Hjermitslev & Johnston 2023).
+The notion of "bounded rationality" holds that individuals have only limited knowledge and computational capacity, and therefore must be selective in searching for information (Simon, 1956).
+Similarly, cognitive load theory suggests that humans have finite working memory, and so there are constraints on how much new information individuals can register and use in conscious activities (Miller, 1956).
+The mental load, as one form of cognitive fatigue, could reduce the desire to acquire new information - particularly if politics is considered a hobby or leisure activity (Hjermitslev and Johnston, 2023).
 With more of one's head space taken up by household management, it could be more difficult, and less rewarding, to follow political issues.